 A 2016 study published in the Journal of Science of Food and Agriculture found, “Both raw and roasted almonds exhibit potential prebiotic effects, including regulation of intestinal bacteria and improved metabolic activities.”

 A 2014 study by the Institute of Food Science & Technology in China found that when women ate a daily dose of 56 grams of almonds over an eight-week period, significant increases in the populations of healthy gut bacteria called Bifidobacterium and Lactobacillus were observed.

 Almonds are a good source of trace minerals, including magnesium and phosphorus, which play a role in building and maintaining strong teeth and bones.
 Due to their mineral content, almonds nutrition benefits may include the ability to help prevent tooth decay, fight cavities, lower the risk for bone fractures and fight osteoporosis.

 Almonds Nutrition in Traditional Medicine

 Historically, almonds have meant many things to various cultures.
-Hebrew literature from 2,000 B.C. mentions almonds, as does early literature from Turkey, Romania and the Baltic peninsula.
-The Bible also makes numerous references to almonds, describing them as an object of value and a symbol of hope, for example, in Genesis 43:11.
+Hebrew literature from 2,000 B.C. mentions them, as does early literature from Turkey, Romania and the Baltic peninsula.
+The Bible also makes numerous references to these nuts, describing them as an object of value and a symbol of hope, for example, in Genesis 43:11.